Seneca people: Pre-American Revolution Involvement

-Despite this neutrality, the anti-Native American rhetoric of the Americans pushed the Iroquois over to the side of the British.
+Despite this neutrality, the anti-Native American rhetoric of the Americans pushed the Haudenosaunee over to the side of the British.
 The Americans put forth an extremely racist and divisive message.
-They viewed the Iroquois and other Native Americans as savages and lesser people.
+They viewed the Haudenosaunee and other Native Americans as savages and lesser people.
 An example of this rhetoric came in the Declaration of Independence: "the merciless Indian Savages, whose known rule of warfare, is an undistinguished destruction of all ages, sexes, and conditions."
 As a result of this terrible rhetoric, many Mohawk, Cayuga, Onondaga, and Seneca prepared to join the British.
 However, many Oneida and Tuscarora were able to be swayed by an American missionary, Samuel Kirkland.
-The Iroquois nation began to divide as the Revolution continued and, as a result, they extinguished the council fire that united the six Iroquois nations, therefore ending the Iroquois Confederacy.
-The Iroquois ended their political unity during the most turbulent time in their history.
+The constituent nations began to divide as the Revolution continued and, as a result, they extinguished the council fire that united the six Haudenosaunee nations, therefore ending the Haudenosaunee Confederacy.
+The Haudenosaunee ended their political unity during the most turbulent time in their history.
 Two powers in the midst of battle pulled them apart to gain their skill as warriors.
-This divided the Iroquois and the tribes chose sides based on preference.
+This divided the Haudenosaunee and the tribes chose sides based on preference.

-In addition to the push of American bigoted rhetoric, the British also continued to attempt to sway the Iroquois towards their side.
-One British attempt to sway the Iroquois was described by two Seneca tribesmen, Mary Jemison and Governor Blacksnake.
-They both described the grandeur of the lavish gifts that the British bestowed upon the Iroquois.
+In addition to the push of American bigoted rhetoric, the British also continued to attempt to sway the Haudenosaunee towards their side.
+One British attempt to sway the Haudenosaunee was described by two Seneca tribesmen, Mary Jemison and Governor Blacksnake.
+They both described the grandeur of the lavish gifts that the British bestowed upon the Haudenosaunee.
 Governor Blacksnake's account held many details about the luxurious treatment that they received from the British: "[I]mmediately after arrival the officers came to see us to See what wanted for to Support the Indians with Provisions and with the flood of Rum. they are Some of the ... warriors made use of this intoxicating Drinks, there was several Barrel Delivered to us for us to Drinked for the white man told us to Drinked as much as we want of it all free gratus, and the goods if any of us wishes to get for our own use."
-Contingent to this generosity was the loyalty of the Iroquois to the British.
-The Iroquois debated whether to side with the British or not.
+Contingent to this generosity was the loyalty of the Haudenosaunee to the British.
+The Haudenosaunee debated whether to side with the British or not.
 An argument to remain neutral until further development came from Governor Blacksnake's uncle Cornplanter, but Joseph Brant twisted his recommendation to wait as a sign of cowardice.
 The British noticed that the Indian warriors were divided on the issue, so the British presented them with rum, bells, ostrich feathers, and a covenant belt.
 The Americans attempted a similar wine and dine method on the Tuscarora and Oneidas.
 In the end, the Mohawk, Onondaga, Cayuga, and Seneca sided with the British, and the Tuscarora and Oneida sided with the Americans.
-From this point on, the Iroquois would have a serious role in the American Revolution.
+From this point on, the Haudenosaunee would have a serious role in the American Revolution.
 The war divided them and now they would be fighting against each other from 1777 till the end on opposite sides.